 Dr. Tenhula next discussed the upcoming mini-residency on women's mental health, which will convene in August of this year.
 The residency will help train providers across departments to provide gender-sensitive, evidence-based care to address the mental health needs of servicewomen and women veterans, including the appropriate use of psychotherapies and psychiatrics medications.
 The curriculum for the residency, the conference structure, and the training objectives were based on the results of the 2016 mini-residency, which 75 VA providers and 75 DoD providers attended.
 Sample lecture topics for the 2018 residency include suicide prevention, mental health and the menstrual cycle, and complex trauma.
-During the training sessions, the clinicians will create an action plan and will follow up on it after the training to reinforce the lessons learned during the residency.
+During the training to reinforce the lessons learned during the residency.
 Dr. Tenhula ended her presentation by expressing her excitement for the upcoming mini-residency.